JustThatKing/MO2077/readme.md

 The file structures used are as so:
 Original archive folder mods are deployed via MO2's VFS, this works in 99% of cases for mods of this type.
 Other folders (bin,engine, r6, red4ext & Redmods) are classified as "Root" folders and deployed prior to runtime by being automatically copied into the game folder.
+This means under all practical purposes, these mods are installed manually, but with the convenience of a mod manager.

 With all testing done to date, it has worked with only one issue.
 Mods with a scripted check of archives require those archives to be manually installed outside of MO2.
 Known mods with this issue are: